-My Precious Pictures, Inc. is an independent film production company launched in 2018 based in Vancouver, British Columbia.
-With missions to produce character-driven, thought-provoking genre films that explore timely social themes, and to reach diverse audiences through innovative and meaningful marketing, promotional and distribution initiatives, My Precious Pictures intends to inspire, entertain and connect audiences around the world.
+My Precious Pictures, Inc. is a Vancouver-based independent film production company launched in 2018 by award-winning writer and producer, Rachelle Chartrand.
+With missions to produce character-driven, thought-provoking genre films that explore timely social themes; and to reach diverse audiences through innovative and meaningful marketing, promotional and distribution initiatives, My Precious Pictures sets out to inspire, entertain and connect audiences around the world.

-MPP is committed to working with writers and directors who understand that a film can be both critically and commercially successful without compromising creatively.
+In order to achieve this goal, MPP is committed to working with award-winning writers and directors as well as top talent who understand that a film can be both critically and commercially successful without compromising creatively.

-When choosing projects, Rachelle follows the axiom: In order to inspire you must first educate; in order to educate you must first entertain.
+When choosing projects, the MPP team follows the axiom: In order to inspire you must first educate; in order to educate you must first entertain.

 As former president of Women in Film and Television Vancouver and having taught students of all ages, cultures and socioeconomic backgrounds locally and abroad, president Rachelle Chartrand is committed to hiring diverse talent at all stages of development in front of and behind the camera and providing an environment of inclusion on set and in all areas MPP does business.

 Rachelle Chartrand has been involved in the film industry for over fifteen years, first as the creative producer of numerous short films, including a co-production shot in South Korea, then as president of Women in Film and Television Vancouver and now as an award-winning screenwriter, script consultant and producer.